-Las Chicas del Cable – four women in 1920s Madrid –
+Las Chicas del Cable – Cable Girls

-Drawing some inspiration from recent films like The Changeling and the 2013 film adaptation of The Great Gatsby, there is a feeling of the story having a present day relevance thanks to a modern music soundtrack which has a distinctly feminine edge.
+Drawing some inspiration from recent films like The Changeling and the 2013 film adaptation of The Great Gatsby, there is a feeling of the story having a present day relevance thanks to a modern music soundtrack.
+It has a distinctly feminine edge.

 A regular highlight is the eye catching opening graphics of Cable Girls and haunting theme song Salt by Brenna Miles.